Gabriel-Ducrocq/Tennis/README.md

 It also computes the amount of money earned (or lost) betting on the choosen outcome.

+TableA and TableB are the O'Malley matrices, required to compute the probabilities in tennis.R.

 The program gathered the statistics of the 50 previous matches on a relevant surface for every player before the beginning of each tournament.
 Then, these statistics were not updated during the tournament.